devseed-ph/devseed.ph/index.md

 ## Want to help out?

 Interested in donating a machine or becoming a mentor?

 Reach out at [devseedph@gmail.com](mailto:devseedph@gmail.com)

+All donations are tracked (and can be anonymized) - you will see exactly where your money went.
+We'll put up a section for this on our website soon.